Why We Recommend OCT

 Optical Coherence Tomography

 OCT is used to assess the central part of the eyesight for macular function, an Amsler chart is often used for home monitoring. this should be used every week, one eye at a time whilst wearing reading glasses. if distortion is noticed please call us asap. if you are using an Amsler chart you should also take macular supplements, AREDS 2 compliant, such as Macusave.

-OCT scan on the right is showing a normal scan of the central part if the vision, the macula.
+OCT scan below is showing a normal scan of the central part if the vision, the macula.
 Some patients have changes in the structure of this area which can affect the vision.
 The bright white line at the bottom of the image is the retinal pigment epithelium (RPE) this is elevated in macular degeneration, in dry and in wet macular changes.
 The treatment for dry and wet is very different, it is critical to differentiate between the two conditions.
 Dry macular changes are slow and can benefit from macusave or similar tables.
 Wet macular changes have to be treated at the eye clinic.

 Our OCT is in the Earls Colne practice and is on the ground floor.

 With OCT, your ophthalmologist can see each of the retina’s distinctive layers.
 This allows your ophthalmologist to map and measure their thickness.
 These measurements help with diagnosis.
 They also provide treatment guidance for glaucoma and diseases of the retina.
 These retinal diseases include age-related macular degeneration (AMD) and diabetic eye disease.